mafintosh/hyperdb/README.md

 that occured between `checkout` and `head`.
 When multiple feeds conflict for the value of a key at a point in time, `nodes` will have multiple entries. `<node>` is the full hyperdb node.

+#### `var stream = db.createHistoryStream([opts, ][start])

+Returns a readable stream of node objects covering all historic values since either the beginning of time, or the [version](#dbversioncallback) `opts.start.

+Valid opts include:

+- `opts.start`: Use this version at the starting point for historic traversal.
+- `opts.live`: whether this is a live history stream.
+If so, the stream will never terminate on its own and will continue emitting nodes in real-time as they are added to the database.

+Nodes are emitted in topographic order, meaning if value `v2` was aware of value `v1` at its insertion time, `v1` must be emitted before `v2`.

 #### `var stream = db.replicate([options])`